CheesecakeTV/SwiftGUI/Docs/02 Element tutorials/Table.md

+# sg.Table
-# sg.Table, probably the most useful element of them all
+...probably the most useful element

 ## Comparison to PySimpleGUI's Table
 Let me tell you, why SwiftGUI's Table is much better than the one of PySimpleGUI.

-If you don't want to know, just skip this part.
+If you don't care, just skip this part.

 When first setting up the table, or overwriting all of its contents, PySimpleGUI is a lot quicker, especially when adding a lot of rows.\
 That's the sole advantage of PySimpleGUI's Table.